TahsinOP/Mujoco_Quadruped_ROS2_Simualation/README.md

 ```bash
 ros2 launch b2_description mujoco_rviz_combined_launch.py
 ```
-> ✅ ROS2 communication bridge created between Mujoco and Rviz succesfully
+> ✅ ROS2 communication bridge created between Mujoco and RViz successfully

 ### 5. PD Control for Holding Quadruped Target Joint Position

 A proportional-derivative (PD) controller is implemented to hold each leg joint at its desired angle.
-This control is crucial for achieving stable stance and movement during walking.
+This control is crucial for achieving a stable stance and movement during walking.

 > ✅ PD controllers are tuned for joint stiffness and damping, holding poses accurately during testing.